How to Appear in ChatGPT Answers: The Complete Guide

 Key Insight

 ChatGPT doesn't use backlinks the way Google does.
 It weighs content clarity, structured data, and citation signals.
 Being #1 on Google helps, but research shows only 12% overlap between Google rankings and ChatGPT citations.
+For a deeper dive, read how ChatGPT decides what to cite.

 Step 1: Make Sure ChatGPT Can Access Your Site